Middle East Aviation Market

 How is Capacity Split between Low-Cost and Mainline in the Middle East?

-- Low-cost carriers (LCCs) represent 28% of capacity in the Middle East this month, an increase of 11.2% compared with January 2025.
+- Low-cost carriers now provide 28% of capacity in the Middle East, an increase of 11.2% compared with March 2025.

-- Mainline carriers make up the remaining 72% of capacity in the Middle East, and grew by 7.2% year-on-year to reach 28.8 million.
+- Mainline carriers account for the remaining 72% of the capacity in the market and grew by 6.5% vs last year to 27.9m seats.

 *As of July 2025, international capacity is reported on a two-way basis (previously one-way departing).